 You may also find in the event of a fire that your home insurance company will take in interest in the quality of chimney construction.
 So check with your insurance company what they consider a proper standard.

 Building regulations aren’t there to be avoided, they are there to afford you, the general public, a minimum measure of safety in your project.
 No reputable tradesman would ignore them, and most will exceed them.

 Use this area and the links to get a feel for the chimney installation process.
 More complex than you thought?
 When I look under the bonnet of my car I am equally flummoxed and amazed by the engine.
 Needless to say when I want or need anything done with it I take it to a qualified mechanic.
 Please take your project to a professional.

 Contact Form and Directions to Showroom Tel.
 01501 823006

 Areas we cover for chimney building:- Glasgow, Edinburgh, West Lothian, Midlothian, Stirling, Perth, Fife, North Lanarkshire, South Lanarkshire, Scottish Borders

-Home Wood Burning Stoves Multifuel & Solid Fuel Stoves Gas & Oil Stoves Pellet Fuel Systems & Stoves DEFRA Smokeless Stoves Castelmonte Stoves Stove Galleries Stove Installer Photos Spares & Accessories Stove Design Innovation Stove Suppliers & Manufacturers, Surveys FAQ Link Ins To Other Systems For Architects & Specifiers Testimonials Find Us Internet Policy Blogby
+Home Wood Burning Stoves Multifuel & Solid Fuel Stoves Gas & Oil Stoves Pellet Fuel Systems & Stoves DEFRA Smokeless Stoves Castelmonte Stoves Stove Galleries Wood Fired Pizza Oven Stove Installer Photos Spares & Accessories Stove Design Innovation Stove Suppliers & Manufacturers, Surveys FAQ Link Ins To Other Systems No Chimney Testimonials Internet Policy Blogby